 The urban area boundaries play a critical role in determining where transportation and mass transit funding can be allocated.
-STP Rural funds are designated for use outside of the urban area, while STP MPO funds are allocated to urban areas but may also be used in rural areas within the MPA.
+STP Rural funds are designated for use outside of the urban area, while STP MPO funds are typically allocated to urban areas but may also be used in rural areas when applicable.

-The map displayed in Figure 1 below depicts the WestPlan Metropolitan Planning Area.
+The map displayed in Figure 1 below depicts the WestPlan boundaries as described above.